richelbilderbeek/conquer_chess/FAQ.md

    For example, pawns move forward, bishops move diagonally and rooks move horizontally
  * All pieces move equally fast **per move**.
-   This means that a queen can move from d1 to d8 in the time one move takes.
+   This means that a queen can move from d1 to d8 in the same time a knight moves from b1 to c3
  * Pieces cannot move to occupied squares
    Squares occupied by the opponent's pieces must be attacked first
  * All pieces attack in the same directions and with the same distance as regular chess.